shunkino/aca-ghcs/README.md

 2. In your GitHub repository, go to **Settings → Secrets and variables → Actions** and add:

     - Secret `AZURE_CREDENTIALS` → paste the JSON output from the previous step.
     - Variables (Actions → Variables → New repository variable):
        - `REGISTRY_NAME` – value of `acrName` from the deployment output.
-     - `ACR_LOGIN_SERVER` – value of `acrLoginServer`.
-     - `CONTAINER_APP_NAME` – value of `containerAppName`.
-     - `AZURE_RESOURCE_GROUP` – the resource group name (for example `rg-aca-demo`).
+       - `AZURE_RESOURCE_GROUP` – the resource group name created by the subscription deployment.
        - `IMAGE_NAME` – container repository name (`timestamp-service` unless you changed `containerImageName`).
+       - `DEPLOYMENT_LOCATION` – region for subscription deployments (for example `eastus`).

 3. Trigger the workflow with **Actions → Build and Deploy Container App → Run workflow** or by pushing to `main`.
 Each run:
-   - Builds the Dockerfile with `az acr build` and pushes a new image tagged with the first 12 characters of the commit SHA.
+   - Builds the Dockerfile with `az acr build`, pushing a tag derived from the commit SHA.
+   - Deploys or refreshes the shared infrastructure via the subscription-scoped template.
-   - Updates the container app to pull the new image and sets the `APP_VERSION` environment variable to the same tag.
+   - Deploys the container app with the resource-group template, wiring up the new image tag automatically and printing the ingress FQDN.
-   - Prints the ingress FQDN for quick verification.

 When the workflow completes, browse to `https://<containerAppFqdn>/` and you should see the current UTC timestamp along with the deployment metadata in the JSON response.